beggarprince/NHA/Bugs.md

 # Current
+- Bugged hero movement
+    - Despite using the exact same function as the enemies, heroes are getting stuck in areas where they have possible movement options
+      - There doesn't seem to be any directions in particular that they get stuck at

 - Found unecessary calculation
   - "  Hero hero = new Soldier(1, positionx * ScreenSettings.TILE_SIZE, positiony * ScreenSettings.TILE_SIZE);
     - This revealed that we're giving world position to divide it to re-multiply it in the constructor of both enemy and tile size